elekto-io/docs/content/en/docs/Getting started/configuration.md

 Elekto is designed to accept its runtime configuration as ENV variables in its shell environment.
 A sample `.env.example` file can be found in the base directory of the Elekto source.
 These ENV configuration variables are not expected to change frequently, or at all, for any particular running Elekto instance.
 Changing them generally requires restarting Elekto.

-All of these env variables need to be set before starting Elekto as a uwsgi application, or even in developer mode; without them, Elekto will error out and refuse to start.
+All of these env variables need to be set before starting Elekto as a uWSGI application, or even in developer mode; without them, Elekto will error out and refuse to start.
 You can set this up however you please:

 * as the `.bashrc` for the elekto application user
 * as ENV variables for a container running Elekto
 * preloaded in a systemd unit file
-* injected through a ConfigMap and a Secret into an Kubernetes pod
+* injected through a ConfigMap and a Secret into a Kubernetes pod

 Since we use ENV for Elekto configuration, this does mean that Elekto must be launched under a shell.